Lahaina businesses concerned about future and employees

 He said he’s trying to find another location too, but commercial rents have skyrocketed since the fires with limited inventory and space.

 “Our owner did say that she plans on rebuilding the Wharf on Front Street, and she would love to have us back because we were one of her primary tenants, and we’d love to be back there.
 But that’s three to five or who knows how many years away that is.
-So we got to figure out what to do now, especially because we’re losing so many people every day,” Barberi explained.
+So we got to figure out what to do now, especially because we’re losing so many people every day.”Javier Barberi, business owner

+He said the hard part is not getting any government assistance like small businesses were able to receive during COVID.

 He said he received a $1,000 grant so far and said that is nothing for the many bills he has to pay with four of his five businesses not making any money.